quii/learn-go-with-tests/reading-files.md

 ./blogpost_test.go:15:12: undefined: blogposts
 ```

-## Write the minimal amount of code for the test to run and check the failing test output
+## Write the minimal amount of code for the test to run and _check the failing test output_

-The package doesn't exist, create a new file `blogposts.go` and put `package blogposts` inside it.
+The package doesn't exist.
+Create a new file `blogposts.go` and put `package blogposts` inside it.
 You'll need to then import that package into your tests.
 For me, the imports now look like:

 ```go
 import (